Model-independent bubble wall velocities in local thermal equilibrium: Introduction

-The computation of the wall velocity requires knowledge of the friction exerted on the wall by the plasma particles, which get pushed out of equilibrium by the passing walls.
-The friction force is thus determined from a set of Boltzmann equations for the particles which interact most strongly with the wall.
+Alternatively, the wall velocity can be determined by solving the scalar field equation of motion as well as the Boltzmann equations for the particles in the plasma.
+These plasma particles get pushed out of equilibrium by the passing wall, and the friction force is thus dominated by the particles which interact most strongly with the wall.
+This approach does not require an assumption for the friction parameter.
 Traditionally, the Boltzmann equations were solved by using the so-called fluid Ansatz and taking moments~\cite{Moore:1995si,Moore:1995ua}.
 Recently, this approach was critically assessed by using alternatives to the conventional fluid Ansatz \cite{Laurent:2020gpg} and by taking more than the standard three moments \cite{Laurent:2022jrs}.
 Typically, the calculation of bubble wall velocities with out-of-equilibrium effects taken into account is model dependent.
 This model-dependence enters, e.g., via the collision terms.